nsip/nias/README.md

 bash --login
 ./launch_core.rb
-./launch_timesheet.rb
+./launch_nias.rb
-./launch_timesheet.rb -K
+./launch_nias.rb -K
 ./launch_core.rb -K

 If crashed out of Kafka/Zookeeper and need to delete them:

+rm -fr  /tmp/nias/kafka-logs
-rm -fr  /tmp/kafka-logs
+rm -fr  /tmp/nias/zookeeper

+or to get rid of everything (does no harm, but will not work if core/nias are still running)

-rm -fr  /tmp/zookeeper
+rm -fr /tmp/nias

 /kafka
     contains the latest kafka/zookeeper distro, the config files in /kafka/config are the ones used to configure the tools